tinavo0305/demo-JMeter/README.md

    - Default Value: in case `token` is not found, the `user_token` will have the value `TokenNotFound`
    <img width="822" alt="image" src="https://github.com/tinavo0305/demo-JMeter/assets/70987579/8111b770-750e-46d8-964c-90b6f6c817a1">

+6. Add **_Listeners_** to view the results of the test execution:
+    - `View Results Tree` to view Sampler results (contains the response code, response message and information about time, latency, response size in bytes), request, response data
+    - `View Results in Table` to view latency, response size in bytes, etc

-6. Add _Debug Sampler_ to check if the value is stored in variable `user_token`:
+7. Add _Debug Sampler_ to check if the value is stored in variable `user_token`:
    To troubleshoot script variable, we can add Debug Sampler, then run the script, open View Results Tree and view the value of access token is saved in `user_token` variable

-7. With requests requires an access token in the authorization (example: **Get User Profile**).
-Use _HTTP Header Manager_ to add the token as header
+8. With requests require an access token in the authorization (example: G_et User Profile_).
+Use **_HTTP Header Manager_** to add `Bearer ${user_token}` as header
-   Bearer ${user_token}
    <img width="1001" alt="image" src="https://github.com/tinavo0305/demo-JMeter/assets/70987579/81be256f-a7f3-4674-8d9a-acf80342e44f">

-8. Add _Post-Processors_ > **_BeanShell preprocessor_**: input this script to pass the `user_token` value in the Authorization Header for next request
+9. Add _Post-Processors_ > **_BeanShell preprocessor_**: input this script to pass the `user_token` value in the Authorization Header for next request
     <img width="901" alt="image" src="https://github.com/tinavo0305/demo-JMeter/assets/70987579/49ce29c4-545d-4711-9310-0affa29134fd">

-9. Add **_Listeners_** to view the results of the test execution:
-    - `View Results Tree` to view Sampler results (contains the response code, response message and information about time, latency, response size in bytes), request, response data
-    - `View Results in Table` to view latency, and response size in bytes

 ## Run test with JMeter GUI mode
 1. Download JMeter (make sure that Java is already installed in your system)
 2. Open the folder `bin`, open  the file `jmeter.bat` (Windows) (or `jmeter.sh` in Mac/Linux) to open the Jmeter GUI mode
 3. Download the file [Demo-load-test-with-RESTAPI.jmx](https://github.com/tinavo0305/demo-JMeter/blob/main/Demo-load-test-with-RESTAPI.jmx) can be found in this project
-4. In GUI mode, open the file and click `run` button
+4. In GUI mode, open the file to import a test plan having all requests, and click `run` button to execute the test
-## Run test with CLI and generate a report at the end of the test
+## Run test with CLI and generate reports at the end of the test
 1. Download the file [Demo-load-test-with-RESTAPI.jmx](https://github.com/tinavo0305/demo-JMeter/blob/main/Demo-load-test-with-RESTAPI.jmx) can be found in this project
 2. Open a command prompt, go to `bin` folder
 3. To generate csv report: enter command `jmeter -n -t "location of the test file" -l "location of results file"`

    Example: `jmeter -n -t "templates\Demo-load-test-with-RESTAPI.jmx" -l "report1.csv"`
-4. To generate html report: enter command `jmeter -n -t "location of the test file" -l "location of results file" -e -o "location of report folder"`
+4. To generate **html** report: enter command `jmeter -n -t "location of the test file" -l "location of results file" -e -o "location of report folder"`

    Example: `jmeter -n -t "templates\Demo-load-test-with-RESTAPI.jmx" -l "report1.csv" -e -o "report-html"`

    <img width="944" alt="image" src="https://github.com/tinavo0305/demo-JMeter/assets/70987579/401ed492-8013-4f03-a1af-32854e616e5a">